elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 * The **slop** represents how far you're willing to let a term move to satisfy a phrase (in either direction!)

-* Another example: “quick brown fox” would match “quick fox” with a slop of 1.
+* Another example: "quick brown fox" would match "quick fox" with a slop of 1.

 Notes: